-Today’s Featured Friday Pet is Horsey!
+Today’s Featured Friday Pet is Wesley!

-Today’s Featured Friday Pet is Rusty!
+Today’s Featured Friday Pet is Wesley!